-- Remove substantially all restrictions on trade in services for 4 priority services sectors, air transport, e-ASEAN, healthcare and tourism, by 2010 and the fifth priority services sector, logistics services, by 2013; - Remove substantially all restrictions on trade in services for all other services sectors by 2015; - Undertake liberalisation through consecutive rounds of every two years until 2015, i.e. 2008, 2010, 2012, 2014 and 2015; - Target to schedule minimum numbers of new sub-sectors for each round: 10 subsectors in 2008, 15 in 2010, 20 in 2012, 20 in 2014 and 7 in 2015, based on GATS W/120 universe of classification: - Schedule packages of commitments for every round according to the following parameters:
+- Remove substantially all restrictions on trade in services for 4 priority services sectors, air transport, e-ASEAN, healthcare and tourism, by 2010 and the fifth priority services sector, logistics services, by 2013; - Remove substantially all restrictions on trade in services for all other services sectors by 2015; - Undertake liberalisation through consecutive rounds of every two years until 2015, i.e. 2008, 2010, 2012, 2014 and 2015; - Target to schedule minimum numbers of new sub-sectors for each round: 10 subsectors in 2008, 15 in 2010, 20 in 2012, 20 in 2014 and 7 in 2015, based on GATS W/120 universe of classification; - Schedule packages of commitments for every round according to the following parameters:

+1) ASEAN Summit involves the Heads of State and meets biannually.
+It is a decision-making body.
 2) ASEAN Ministerial Meeting (AMM) is comprised of ASEAN Foreign Ministers.
 It holds a meeting annually and is a decision-making body.
 Other